TooCoo/octomap/octomap/my_notes.md

 The octomap_msgs use a serialization to send the octomap.

 I've also forked octomap - mapping and server which are the ros things, I think those are actully what I want to be changing.

+## Where to start
+There is an example which uses color.

+- ColorOcTree.h
+- ColorOcTree.cpp
+- convert_octree.cpp